Workshop in South Africa

-The organizers, The African Commons Project, Hivos and the Centre for Internet and Society are interested in hearing from young people, who utilize digital technologies to create social change in their societies or social circles.
+The organisers, The African Commons Project, Hivos and the Centre for Internet and Society are interested in hearing from young people, who utilise digital technologies to create social change in their societies or social circles.

 Further, the regional focus of the workshop is on Africa, hence, only African citizens or those in an African setting should apply.

 You can fill an online application.
 Alternatively, you can email firstname.lastname@example.org and ask for an email application.

 4. What is Digital Natives with a Cause?

 “Digital Natives with a Cause?” is an international, collaborative research project which aims to increase the current understanding of Digital Natives (there is not one single definition, that’s why we’re doing this project! – but it could be understood as people who interact naturally with digital technologies) and their role in their particular societies.